Kandy-IO/kandy-link-js-sdk/docs/kandy-doc.md

     -   `options.bandwidth` **[call.BandwidthControls][28]?** Options for configuring media's bandwidth.
     -   `options.customParameters` **[Array][14]&lt;[call.CustomParameter][29]>?** Custom SIP header parameters for the SIP backend.
     -   `options.dscpControls` **[call.DSCPControls][49]?** Options for configuring DSCP markings on the media traffic

+### sendRingingFeedback

+Sends the "ringing feedback" notification to the remote participant of a call.

+When using the 'manual' `ringingFeedbackMode` configuration, the application is responsible for transitioning the call into the `Ringing` state.
+This API will notify both ends of the call to enter `Ringing` state at the same time.
+The application may decide not to send the "ringing feedback" notification by not using this API.
+The `ringingFeedbackMode` configuration must be set to 'manual' to use this API.

+The specified call must be an incoming call in `Initiated` state.
+The call will enter `Ringing` state as a result of the operation.

+The SDK will emit a [call:stateChange][50] event locally when the operation completes.
+The remote participant will be notified of the operation through a [call:stateChange][50] event as well.

+**Parameters**

+-   `callId` **[string][8]** The ID of the call.

 ### ignore